gigascience/gigadb-website/docs/sop/PRODUCTION_DEPLOY.md

 ### Domain name resolution to staging.gigadb.org and gigadb.org

-Resolution to staging and gigadb.org with the above elastic IP addresses require DNS A records.
+Resolution to staging and live gigadb.org with the above elastic IP addresses require DNS A records.
 Check these records have been created in Alibaba Cloud
 console: